soudeeptikadar/soudeeptikadar.github.io/index.md

 *Jan 2024 – Dec 2027 | Patna, India*
 Currently pursuing a 4-year B.S. degree with a focus on AI, data structures, and applied machine learning.
 Achieved a GPA of **9.0**.
 Completed coursework in advanced algorithms, business analytics, and data visualization.
-Engaged in hands-on projects, including an **AI healthcare chatbot** that leverages NLP and user-centric design.
-Active participant in hackathons and tech competitions, fostering real-world problem-solving and innovation.

 **Aspire Leaders Program – Aspire Institute (Cambridge, U.S.)**
 *Apr 2024 – Nov 2024*